 Both methods provided similar outputs as shown on Figure \ref{fig:popgen}, thus validating the IS-AMIS approach.
-However the major conclusion of this study, whereas each MCMC run lasted about 2 hours, the IS-AMIS lasted only around 20 min with a slightly better repeatability in that MCMC outputs are often more variable.
-The calculation of the likelihood function of those population genetics models has a non-negligible cost.
-We use here an importance sampling approximation as in \cite{stephens:donnelly:2000} and the cost of such an approximation considerably increases with the number of simulated gene trees.
-This type of models is then adequate for the adoption and the development of the AMIS algorithm: all the particles simulated during the process are recycled, which minimises the number of calls to the likelihood function.
-Due to this recycling process, the AMIS algorithm cannot be easily compared to other adaptive importance sampling schemes which do not naturally involve any recycling step and since the natural mixture of importance samples is fraught with dangers, as explained at the beginning of this paper.
+However the major conclusion of this study is that, whereas each MCMC run lasted about 2 hours, the IS-AMIS executation lasted only approximately 20 min with a slightly better repeatability in that MCMC outputs were often more variable.
+We stress that the calculation of the likelihood function of those models has a non-negligible cost.
+We used here an importance sampling approximation as in \cite{stephens:donnelly:2000} and the cost of this approximation increases considerably with the number of simulated gene trees.
+This type of models is then adequate for the adoption and the development of the AMIS algorithm: all particles simulated during the process are recycled, which minimizes the number of calls to the likelihood function.
+Due to this recycling process, the AMIS algorithm cannot be easily compared with other adaptive importance sampling schemes since those do not naturally involve any recycling step and since the natural mixture of importance samples is fraught with dangers, as explained at the beginning of this paper.